 You got into this work for a reason, to help and protect people.
 Maybe you felt like it was your purpose in life.

-People look to you for answers.
+People look to you for answers, you are a "fixer."
 You're held to a higher standard, expected to do better, be better.
 Part of that makes you proud of your career, but sometimes it is exhausting.

 Other people can have an "off day" at work.
 You can't.
-If you aren't all there, the best-case scenario might mean you get a complaint made about you.
-If you forget or don't notice something important, someone could get hurt or not get the help they need.
+If you aren't all there, the best-case scenario might mean a complaint about your conduct but if you forget or don't notice something important, someone could get hurt.

 There is a lot of talk about mental health, but maybe you don't feel like the support is actually there.
+Is it really okay to show vulnerability?
 Who can you trust when you aren't okay?